peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 See the ResolveAlias method.
-Can be ull.
+Can be null.

 <b>Return Value:</b>